Doxycycline (By mouth)

 - Fever, chills, cough, runny or stuffy nose, sore throat, body aches

-- Joint pain, fever, rash, and unusual tiredness or weakness
+- Joint pain, unusual tiredness or weakness

 - Severe headache, dizziness, vision changes